SoCreate/service-fabric-pub-sub/README.md

 }
 ```
 Call 'RegisterAsync' to make the service register itself as subscriber.
-You can do that from the outside, or within the service itself, provided 'CreateServiceReplicaListeners' has been called first.
+You can do that from the outside, or within the service itself, provided 'OnOpenAsync' has been called first.

 ```javascript
 var pubActor = ServiceProxy.Create<IPublishingStatelessService>(serviceName);